xntrik/dotfools/README.md

     # open new shell and check tmux version
     tmux -V

+For OSX - tmux (with the tmux_local) config will look ugly, because iTerm2 doesn't have the nice fonts.
+I followed the steps from https://coderwall.com/p/yiot4q/setup-vim-powerline-and-iterm2-on-mac-os-x to get my setup nice/consistent.
+Mostly this involves getting fonts from https://github.com/Lokaltog/powerline-fonts and then setting them up in text settings for iTerm2.

 Getting existing vim configuration to work with nvim requires the following:
 1. Copy vimrc to ~/.vimrc
 2. Create ~/.vim/ folder